 There are two SSSIs which lie within a 2km radius of the Site.
 The SSSI’s are described as follows;

-Ruislip Woods SSSI lies 460m to the north-east of the Site and is designated for areas of semi-natural ancient woodland and other semi-natural habitats found there; and
+Bayhurst Wood/Ruislip Woods SSSI lies 460m to the north-east of the Site and is designated for areas of semi-natural ancient woodland and other semi-natural habitats found there; and

 Fray’s Farm Meadows SSSI is located approximately 1.87km south-west of the Site and is designated for the unimproved wet alluvial grassland found there.

+WLC has prepared a Screening Assessment specifically in regard to the risk of operations affecting the Bayhurst Wood/Ruislip Woods SSSI.
+The Screening Assessment is provided as Appendix A of this ERA.
+Given the distance of the SSSI from the operations and the controls to be put in place, there is considered to be no likely significant effect on the SSSI.

 Other Receptors